 Inflammatory arthritis occurs when bacteria, a virus, or fungus enter the joint.
 Examples of organisms that can possibly affect the joints are:

 • Salmonella and Shigella (food poisoning or contamination)

 • Chlamydia and gonorrhea (sexually transmitted diseases)

 • Hepatitis C (blood-to-blood infection, through shared needles or transfusions).

 Timely treatment with antibiotics, in most cases, can clear the joint infection, although the possibility exists that the arthritis may become chronic.

 Metabolic arthritis is when uric acid builds up, forming needle-like crystals in the joint, resulting in sudden jolts of extreme joint pain, or a gout attack.
 Some people have high levels of uric acid, which is formed as the body breaks down purines, a substance found in human cells and in many foods.
-This results in either the body naturally producing more uric acid than is needed, or the body is unable to get rid of it quickly enough.
+This results in either the body naturally producing more uric acid than is needed, or the body being unable to get rid of it quickly enough.